Best Claude Cowork Alternatives in 2026 (Compared)

 Copilot Cowork (Microsoft)

 Cloud and Microsoft 365 integrated.
-At the time of writing it is in Microsoft’s Frontier program rather than broad general availability.
+It reached general availability worldwide in June 2026 after a Frontier preview.
 If your team already lives in Excel, Outlook, Teams, and SharePoint, it is the most direct enterprise counterweight to Claude Cowork.
-One detail worth knowing: Copilot Cowork is built on Anthropic’s Claude Cowork engine under the hood, so you’re getting the same agent loop with a Microsoft-shaped wrapper.
+One detail worth knowing: Copilot Cowork runs on Anthropic’s Claude under the hood, built from the same blueprint as Claude Cowork, so you are getting a Claude agent loop with a Microsoft-shaped wrapper.
+We cover it in depth in What Is Copilot Cowork?.

 Best for: M365-first companies.
 Locked to the Microsoft stack, so not a general-purpose alternative.